Accelerating Hardware Development

 IP rights will be determined and negotiated as part of the contracting process.
 The completed prototype is yours to keep.
 A final report will be due to NSIC, describing the prototype development and the results of agreed-upon tests that demonstrate the project has met its goals.

-NSIC reports to DIU leadership and operates distinctly from its sister organizations, National Security Innovation Network, and core DIU.
+NSIC reports to DIU leadership and operates in close coordination with its sister organizations, National Security Innovation Network, and core DIU.
 NSIC is focused specifically on hardware technologies in the early stages of development or pre-production (e.g. TRL 3 or higher).
 Companies may submit pitches related to our technologies of interest at any time and NSIC continuously evaluates submissions for awards.
 NSIC projects are designed to help companies further develop their technologies and reach new product development milestones.
 Please be aware that submitting a pitch to NSIC does not automatically make your company eligible for an award with DIU nor vice versa.

 The following are useful tips to consider: